ZoeMacf/shortrestcafe/README.md

   The icons used throughout this website were all sourced from Font Awesome.

 - #### [Balsamiq](https://balsamiq.com/wireframes/?gclid=Cj0KCQiA14WdBhD8ARIsANao07g6CkndNmxQPlHP92mM3VQBwb6lbQIg5FPinhmNFxWsAnM7BpA_PukaAldMEALw_wcB)
-  Balsamiq was used to help create the intial design for the websites layout.
+  Balsamiq was used to help create the initial design for the websites layout.

 - #### [Google fonts](https://fonts.google.com/knowledge)
   The font family 'Bellota' was sourced and imported through Google Fonts.